carbonplan/blog/posts/soil-protocols-added.md

 ## Australia measurement protocol

-The most recent [Australian measurement protocol](https://www.legislation.gov.au/Details/F2018L00089) was published in 2018, and has been used by [over 100 projects](http://www.cleanenergyregulator.gov.au/ERF/project-and-contracts-registers/project-register) to date.
+The most recent [Australia measurement protocol](https://www.legislation.gov.au/Details/F2018L00089) was published in 2018, and has been used by [over 100 projects](http://www.cleanenergyregulator.gov.au/ERF/project-and-contracts-registers/project-register) to date.
 It is is currently [under review](http://www.cleanenergyregulator.gov.au/ERF/Pages/Method%20development%20tracker/Soil-carbon.aspx) and revisions to the protocol are possible by the end of 2021.
 We analyzed this protocol as published, without taking into account possible changes as a result of the public review process.

 ### Rigor